When a car accident happens, fingers point in opposite directions. But who’s responsible? Learn some of the facts which can affect fault.

 In law, there’s the way things look to your common-sense mind, and then there’s the way things actually are in the eyes of the law.

-Fortunately for you, you can focus on your recovery from the accident.
+Fortunately for you, you can focus on your recovery from the automobile accident.
 Police officers determine fault.
-And sometimes, accident injury lawyers have to battle with insurers and the courts to get a fair legal outcome for you.
+And sometimes, personal injury attorneys have to battle with insurers and the courts to get a fair legal outcome for you.

 Of course, we can’t determine who’s at fault without knowing all the specific facts of a certain auto accident.